Brac | Relaxing Central Dalmatia Port

 Local Wine Tasting.
 Sample indigenous Croatian varieties, such as Posip, Vugava, Tribidrag, and Plavac Mali at Stina Winery in Bol.
 Stina occupies the oldest Wine Cooperative warehouse in Dalmatia, dating from 1903.

-- Dining.
-Eat Dalmatian seafood at Mali Raj in Bol, or try local lamb at Konoba Kopacina in the inland village of Donji Humac.
+Dining.
+Feast on Dalmatian seafood at Mali Raj in Bol.
+Or try local lamb at Konoba Kopacina in the inland village of Donji Humac.

 Besides traditional Dalmatian dishes, Brac has many unique culinary specialties.
 Most significant are the Brac lambs that have only had their mother’s milk (no grass).
 Gourmets particularly appreciate Vitalac – lamb’s offal (liver, milt, heart, lungs) skewered and wrapped in lamb’s sheath.
 The skewers are then roasted over coals.

-Torta hrapaćuša is a rustic cake from the small town of Dol on Brač.
-The main elements of the dessert include a thick sponge cake and a generous topping made with walnuts coated in a mixture of egg whites and sugar.
+Torta hrapaćuša is a rustic cake from the small town of Dol on Brac.
+The main elements of the dessert include a thick sponge cake and a generous topping.
+The delicious topping is made with walnuts coated in a mixture of egg whites and sugar.

 Marina Vlaska is on the western side of the island of Brac.
 It offers 71 berths with a maximum length of 25 meters.
-There are a market and a restaurant in the marina.
+A market and a restaurant in the marina offer options for dining.

 ACI Marina Milna has 170 berths with a maximum length of 40 meters.
-Facilities include a restaurant, fuel station, electricity, water, bar, and restaurant.
-There’s also a market and ATM.
+Facilities include a restaurant, fuel station, bar, and restaurant, market and ATM.
 ACI operates many Croatia Marinas along the Dalmatian Coast.

 You make the memories.
 We make the arrangements.